adriflorence/Basic-Algorithms/README.md

 # TASK 1

+Find the square root of the integer without using any Python library.
+You have to find the floor value of the square root.

+For example if the given number is 16, then the answer would be 4.

+If the given number is 27, the answer would be 5 because sqrt(5) = 5.196 whose floor value is 5.

+The expected time complexity is `O(log(n))`

 # TASK 2 - Search in a Rotated Sorted Array

 You are given a sorted array which is rotated at some random pivot point.